burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

   <figcaption><b>iq</b> total cases histogram</figcaption>
 </figure>

-Usually number of cases for a week is quite low.
-Only from time to time (once a year) total number of cases jumps to some higher value.
-We need to remember about that when designing our model because even if we manage to find that "jumps" we might lost a lot diring the weeks with little or non cases.
+On an average number of cases for a week is quite low.
+Only from time to time (once a year), total number of cases jumps to some higher value.
+We need to remember that when designing our model because even if we manage to find that "jumps" we might lose a lot during the weeks with little or none cases.

-#### What is a NDVI value?
+#### What is an NDVI value?

-Last thing we have to discuss in this article in a **NDVI index** ([Normalized difference vegetation index](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index)).
+Last thing we have to discuss in this article in an **NDVI index** ([Normalized difference vegetation index](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index)).
 This index is an indicator of vegetation.
-Usually high negative values correspond to water, values close to 0 represent rocks/sand/snow and values close to 1 tropical forests.
-In given dataset we have 4 different NDVI values for each city (each for a different corner on the map).
+High negative values correspond to water, values close to 0 represent rocks/sand/snow, and values close to 1 tropical forests.
+In the given dataset, we have 4 different NDVI values for each city (each for a different corner on the map).

-Even if overall NDVI index is quite useful to understand a type of terain we're dealing with and if we would need to design model for multiple cities that might come in handy, but in this case we have only two cities which climate and position on the map is known.
-We don't have to train our model to figure out which kind of environment we're dealing with, instead we can just train two separate models for each city.
+Even if the overall NDVI index is quite useful to understand a type of terrain we're dealing with and if we would need to design a model for multiple cities that might come in handy, but in this case, we have only two cities which climate and position on the map are known.
+We don't have to train our model to figure out which kind of environment we're dealing with, instead, we can just train two separate models for each city.

 I've spent a while trying to make use of those values (especially that interpolation is hard in this case because we're using a lot of information during the process).
-Using NDVI index might be also missleading because changes in values doesn't have to corespond to changes in vegetation process.
+Using the NDVI index might be also misleading because changes in values don't have to correspond to changes in the vegetation process.

-If you want to check those cities out pleas refer to [San Juan, Puerto Rico](https://www.google.com/maps/place/San+Juan,+Puerto+Rico/@18.2818311,-67.176171,8.79z/data=!4m5!3m4!1s0x8c03686fe268196f:0xad6b7f0f5c935adc!8m2!3d18.4655394!4d-66.1057355) and [Iquitos, Peru](https://www.google.com/maps/place/Iquitos,+Peru/@-3.7626024,-73.5930914,9.54z/data=!4m5!3m4!1s0x91ea10b0e440c1cb:0x9210b8d7040a6692!8m2!3d-3.7436735!4d-73.2516326).
+If you want to check those cities out pleas refer to [San Juan, Puerto Rico](https://www.google.com/maps/place/San+Juan,+Puerto+Rico/@18.2818311,-67.176171,8.79z/data=!4m5!3m4!1s0x8c03686fe268196f:0xad6b7f0f5c935adc!8m2!3d18.4655394!4d-66.1057355), and [Iquitos, Peru](https://www.google.com/maps/place/Iquitos,+Peru/@-3.7626024,-73.5930914,9.54z/data=!4m5!3m4!1s0x91ea10b0e440c1cb:0x9210b8d7040a6692!8m2!3d-3.7436735!4d-73.2516326).

 ## Conclusion

-At this point you should be aware of how our dataset looks like.
-We didn't even started designing first model but already know that some of the features are less important then others and some of them are just repeating the same data.
+At this point, you should be aware of how our dataset looks like.
+We didn't even start designing the first model but already know that some of the features are less important than others and some of them are just repeating the same data.
 If you would need to take with you one thing from this entire article, it is "Try to understand your data first!".

 ## References:
 - DengAI: Predicting Disease Spread [https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/)